Jojo-kola/HR-project/README.md

 # HR-project
-A simple HR webpage that utilizes Mysql, Python, Flask, Html, and Css
+A simple HR webpage that utilizes Mysql, Python, Flask,and HTML/CSS

 This is a screenshot of the HR webpage